FOR IMMEDIATE RELEASE – 12/23/2020

 Champaign’s Star Library Awarded 3 Stars and Top 5%

 Library Journal Recognizes Top Libraries Across Country

-In the 2017 ratings, 7,409 public libraries in the U.S. qualified to be rated, with 259 Star Libraries receiving three-star, four-star, or five-star designations.
-Champaign’s three-star rating ranks the library in the top 3.5% of public libraries nationwide.
+In the 2020 ratings, 5,608 public libraries in the U.S. qualified to be rated, with 262 Star Libraries receiving three-star, four-star, or five-star designations.
+Champaign’s three-star rating ranks the library in the top 4.67% of public libraries nationwide.
 In 2018, the Library was named one of only 69 American libraries to make the journal’s “All-Time All-Star” list, receiving star status ten years in a row.

 The rating system, called the LJ Index of Public Library Service, recognizes public libraries that lead in community engagement.
-Scores this year were based on fiscal year 2015 per-capita numbers, including items checked out, ebook circulation, library visits, event attendance, and use of public computers at the library.
-Champaign library cardholders enjoy free access to more than 200,000 ebooks, audiobooks, movies, TV shows, music, and 150 magazines, including The Economist and The New Yorker.
-Find details at champaign.org/ebooks.
+Scores this year were based on fiscal year 2018 per-capita numbers, including items checked out, ebook circulation, library visits, event attendance, and use of public computers.

 Library Journal is an industry-leading trade publication for librarians, founded in 1876 by Melvil Dewey, inventor of the Dewey decimal system.

 About the Champaign Public Library: Serving as a vital community center welcoming every member of our community, the Champaign Public Library ranks in the top 5% of public libraries nationwide.
 We inspire, inform, and connect our community!
 Learn more about the Library at champaign.org.